ordina-jworks/ordina-jworks.github.io/_posts/2020-11-15-Typescript-in-the-backend-with-NestJS-and-Azure-Functions.md

 In this blog, we take a dive into using NestJS in a serverless application hosted in an Azure Function and connect it with a CosmosDB.
 Of course, NestJS can be integrated with other serverless services like [AWS Lambda](https://blog.theodo.com/2019/06/deploy-a-nestjs-app-in-5-minutes-with-serverless-framework/){:target="_blank" rel="noopener noreferrer"} and [Cognito](https://jacob-do.medium.com/token-validation-with-aws-cognito-and-nestjs-6f9e4088393c){:target="_blank" rel="noopener noreferrer"}.
+However, I found the process of converting this application to a serverless function to be a very smooth solution requiring only one(!) command.

 ## Setup